ivosahlik/github_repo_terraform/README.md

-# Terraform
+## Terraform
 terraform init
 terraform fmt github.tf
 terraform plan
 terraform apply

-# To delete the repository use the command ‘terrafom destroy’.
+## To delete the repository use the command ‘terrafom destroy’.
 Must have admin rights to Repository
+terrafom destroy